ton-blockchain/docs/docs/smart-contracts/messages.md

 Indeed, in elector code above we serialize coins amount via `.store_coins(grams)` but then just put string of zeroes with length equal to `1 + 4 + 4 + 64 + 32 + 1 + 1`.
 What is it?
 * First bit stands for empty extra-currencies dictionary.
 * Then we have two 4bit long fields.
 They encode 0 as `VarUInteger 16`.
-Indeed since `ihr_fee` and `fwd_fee` will be overwrited  we may as well put there zeroes.
+Indeed since `ihr_fee` and `fwd_fee` will be overwritten  we may as well put there zeroes.
 * Then we put zero to `created_lt` and `created_at` fields.
 Those fields will be overwritten as well, however in contrast to fees, these fields have fixed length and thus are encoded as 64 and 32 bit long strings.
 * _(at that moment we alredy serialized message header and pass to init/body)_
 * next zero-bit means that there is no `init` field